Info & Tickets

 Cloakroom

 Lockers (deposit required: 1.00 € or 2.00 €) are available on the lower floor.
-A staffed cloakroom service is open on Sundays from October to April.

 Café

-The Café is open during our regular opening hours.
+The café is open during our regular opening hours.

 House rules